-Officially launched on Earth week in April 2021, the project lead for the initiative is Eve Bratman, Assistant Professor of Environmental Studies at Franklin & Marshall College.
+Officially launched on Earth week in April 2021, the project lead for the initiative is Eve Bratman, Associate Professor of Environmental Studies at Franklin & Marshall College.
 She previously served as the Chair of the City of Lancaster Planning Commission.

 Spurred by the lack of opportunities for composting, a team of community members have been developing this project since 2018, gradually developing momentum and collecting input.
 Conversations with various local organizations and businesses, including the City of Lancaster, Regenerate Lancaster, and Urban Edge Farm / Susquehanna Sustainable Enterprises, were involved.
 Despite the challenges of the COVID-19 pandemic, we are excited to build a greener Lancaster together with you through this initiative!

 Lancaster Compost Co-Ops does include a research component.
 We are interested in assessing and fostering equitable public engagement in environmental issues and strengthening community collaboration across Lancaster’s diverse populations.
 We hope to identify strategies to simultaneously reduce costs and greenhouse gas emissions in the City of Lancaster.